cortega8612/pinteresting/README.md

 PinApp was developed during the [*One Month Rails*](http://onemonthrails.com).

-Check the final product at: [PinApp](http://carlos-pinteresting.herokuapp.com/)
+Check out and feel free to use the final product at: [PinApp](http://carlos-pinteresting.herokuapp.com/)

 Done by [Carlos Ortega](http://carlosomx.com)